Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 # Zone Equalisation Normalisation

-ZEN-norm is a Python package for normalising bigWigs by Zone Equilisation Normalisation.
-Additional features include modules for reversing prior bigWig normalisation and comparing normalisation methods using Wasserstein distance plots.
+ZEN-norm is a Python package for normalising bigWigs by Zone Equilisation Normalisation, creating plots to compare normalisation method performance and reversing prior bigWig normalisation.

 ---